uphold/docs/_transparency.md

 </code></pre>

 This transfer of value affects our liabilities immediately and in real-time, and thus is reflected in real-time in the ledger.
-But when our obligations to our members change a possible imbalance in our Reserve is introduced.
+But when our obligations to our members change, a possible imbalance in our Reserve is introduced.
 To compensate for this, we must make changes to the assets as well.
 These changes to our assets may or may not happen in real-time.
 This would therefore be recorded in our ledger at some point in the future as follows: